robric/wiki-contrail-controller/DNS and IPAM.md

 ## Mapping to Neutron Resources and API

-While the network resource in Neutron maps to virtual-network in Contrail, network-ipam and virtual-DNS are resources introduced by Contrail.
+While the network resource in Neutron maps to virtual-network in Contrail, network-ipam and virtual-DNS are resources introduced by Contrail. network-ipam is also defined as a Neutron extension and can be used via Neutron API as Horizon does it [here.](https://github.com/Juniper/contrail-horizon/blob/b79deaf9302673c01e1e6d01373b94808c15b2b0/openstack_dashboard/dashboards/project/networking/ipam/forms.py#L109). virtual-DNS will also be added as a Neutron extension in future.

 virtual-DNS object has domain as parent and network-ipam has project as parent.
 So:

     virtual-network ==refers-to==> network-ipam ==refers-to==> virtual-DNS

 The Contrail API server on first start creates a `default-network-ipam` object in the configuration database under the `default-domain` -> `default-project` hierarchy (referred further as global `default-network-ipam`).
-Using Contrail API hooks mechanism it is possible to also automatically create `default-network-ipam` object within a newly created project a `default-virtual-DNS` object within a newly created domain and link them to provide vDNS functionality.
+Using Contrail API hooks mechanism it is possible to also automatically create `default-network-ipam` object within a newly created project and `default-virtual-DNS` object within a newly created domain and link them to provide vDNS functionality.

 Whenever a new virtual-network is created, the Contrail Neutron plugin will link it to the project specific `default-network-ipam` and if that doesn't exist it will link it to the global `default-network-ipam`.